digidotcom/function-drm-monitor/README.md

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.svg)](https://azuredeploy.net/)

+## See part 2

+Part 2 is a Logic App that reads the messages created by this application from the service bus and adds it

+Part 2 of this sample can be found at https://github.com/digidotcom/function-drm-consumer.

 ## Digi Remote Manager Instructions

-After deploying to Azure, navigate to the new Function App (sometimes called an App Service) using Azure Portal.
+After deploying both applications to Azure, navigate to the new Function App (sometimes called an App Service) using Azure Portal.

 Select the drm-monitor function and take note of the API endpoint and the function key code.

 The URL with the keycode looks something like this: